-Intermittent fasting isn’t bad; it’s the circumstances that effect your food choices after that kill good intentions.
+Intermittent fasting isn’t bad; it’s the circumstances that affect your food choices that kill good intentions.

 I have been fascinated with intermittent fasting—which is not eating for 12 or more hours.
 Some research suggests that this practice may increase longevity, help control weight and enhance mental acuity.
 These studies are preliminary but still very interesting to me.
 Anecdotally, I find eating this way allows me to control at least one aspect of my diet and allows me to think well throughout the day.
 The problem comes when my 12 hours extend to nearly 20 hours, or the only thing that I have eaten all day is a LaraBar, or when the time comes to eat I have candy, cookies or whatever sweet goodness is sitting in the nearest kitchen.

 Unlike exercising, my barriers to eating feel more manageable.
 In general, the intermittent fasting makes me eat less because I don’t get as hungry.
 The real problem comes with the food choices, I reach for the junk that’s easy rather than make the effort for the foods I know are better for me.
 In an effort to navigate eating during my day better, I have started eating a hearty breakfast that will easily last me until dinner on most days.
 I just need to be better on the days that doesn’t occur.